MihkuU/Lible/README.md

 ## Set up

 ### Preqrequisites
-- A compiler that enables C++20 features such as `std::format` or `consteval`.
+- Compiler that enables C++20 features such as `std::format` or `consteval`.
 For example, GNU-13 or newer.
 A comprehensive overview of appropriate compilers can be seen at [C++ compiler support](https://en.cppreference.com/w/cpp/compiler_support.html).
-- A form of BLAS/LAPACK.
+- Some form of BLAS/LAPACK.
 Recommended either [OpenBLAS](https://github.com/OpenMathLib/OpenBLAS) or
 [IntelMKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html).

 ### Installation